Josei (NuXing) is a manga genre specially for teenage girls between 15 and 24. It uses kanji, without furigana.

 Yotaro meets Konatsu, a young geisha who has lived with Yakumo since the death of her father.
 This complex story will focus on the relationship between the three characters and how it develops.

 Showa Genroku Rakugo Shinju is a classic example of classical josei animation.
 The love story isn’t as idealized and romanticized as in other shojo stories.

 It is realistic, sexual, and mature.
 Konatsu isn’t a young, awkward girl looking for her prince charming.
 She is a mature, fully grown woman who earns her living by flirting with men.

 She has been through thick and thin throughout her life.
-She isn’t able to trust people and her armoured personality makes it difficult for other characters to see her as rebellious and sometimes unwelcomed.
+She isn’t able to trust people and her armored personality makes it difficult for other characters to see her as rebellious and sometimes unwelcome.
 She is the embodiment of the bitterness that women face every day.

 Main Focus on Plot and Character Development

 Although realistic portrayals of relationships are an important feature of josei, they are not the only thing.
 Relationships can be formed between two or more characters.

 This creates a series of events that weave together to tell a complex story where characters experience many kinds of emotions.
 Emotions are what allow us to become adults.